|Lanius Bird Tours

 Two full days at Corbett, which lies where the avifauna of the Himalayas merge with that of the Gangetic plains, making this one of the richest birding areas in the whole of Asia, with a bird list of over 550 species, 18 of which are globally threatened.
 Much of Corbett is accessible only by open jeep and we will slowly drive many of the quieter trails, through the dense Sal jungle and along the Ramganga River accompanied by an expert guide.
 Here we will search for Red Junglefowl, Lesser Coucal, Great Slaty Woodpecker, White-rumped Shama and Collared Falconet.
 Corbett is also excellent for raptors, boasting the highest diversity in India and we hope to find Grey-headed, Lesser and Pallas's Fish-eagles as well as Red-headed Vulture.
 Other key species include Kalij Pheasant, Blue-bearded Bee-eater, Pin-tailed Pigeon and Puff-throated Babbler.
 While back at the lodge we may encounter Long-tailed Nightjar, Jungle Owlet, Spot-bellied Owl and Crimson Sunbird.
 These safaris also offer a great opportunity for viewing a host of mammals, the most prized being Tiger, Leopard and Asian Elephant in their natural habitat.

-After breakfast we depart Corbett and head to the Middle Himalayas, arriving at the village of Pangot at an altitude 1920m by midday.
+After breakfast we depart for Nianital, in the Middle Himalayas, stopping en route at Pangot, at an altitude 1920m.
 Set in a landscape of incredible natural beauty and tranquillity, Pangot is a birders paradise, with over 500 species recorded in the oak and pine forests bordering the village.
-We will spend the afternoon leisurely birding around the lodge looking for species such Greater Yellownape, Speckled Piculet, Slaty-headed Parakeet and Large-hawk Cuckoo.
+We will spend the afternoon looking for species such Greater Yellownape, Speckled Piculet, Slaty-headed Parakeet and Large-hawk Cuckoo.
 Several species of Tits are possible including Rufous-naped, Black-throated, Yellow-browed, Black-lored and Green-backed, whilst amongst them we may also find White-tailed and Chestnut-bellied Nuthatches and Bar-tailed Treecreeper.

 A full day at Pangot and the surrounding area, where we are likely to encounter Crested Serpent-eagle, Mountain Hawk-eagle, Whiskered Yuhina, Orange-flanked Bush Robin, Blue-capped Redstart, Grey-hooded Warbler and Brown-fronted and Rufous-bellied Woodpeckers.
 Flycatchers here include Rusty-tailed, Ultramarine, Verditer, Tickell's Blue and the stunning Rufous-bellied Niltava, while Laughingthrushes include White-throated, Striated, Streaked, Variegated and Chestnut-crowned.
 Perhaps the real draw of Pangot however is the additional montane specialities such as Scarlet Finch, Yellow-breasted Greenfinch, Pink-browed Rosefinch, Altai Accentors, Fire-breasted Flowerpecker, Black-crested Tit, Himalayan Woodpecker, Black-chinned Babbler, Koklass and Cheer Pheasants, Himalayan Griffon, Lammergeier and Collared Owlet.

-We'll enjoy another morning birding at Sattal, where a good selection of species can also be found within the town itself, where scrub-filled ravines support White-tailed Rubythroat, Golden Bush-robin, Himalayan Bluetail, Blue-capped and Blue-fronted Redstarts, Rufous-breasted and Black-throated Accentors, Grey-backed Shrike, Himalayan and Mountain Bulbuls, Black-throated Thrush, White-collared Blackbird, Blue Whistling-thrush, Great and Blue-throated Barbets, Slaty-headed Parakeet, Rufous Sibia, both Red and Yellow-billed Blue Magpies and Asian Barred Owlet.
-After lunch we depart for Delhi.
+We will enjoy our final morning in the middle Himalayas, where scrub-filled ravines support Himalayan Rubythroat, Golden Bush-robin, Himalayan Bluetail, Blue-capped and Blue-fronted Redstarts and Rufous-breasted and Black-throated Accentors.
+While other targets include Grey-backed Shrike, Himalayan and Mountain Bulbuls, Black-throated Thrush, White-collared Blackbird, Blue Whistling-thrush, Great and Blue-throated Barbets, Slaty-headed Parakeet, Rufous Sibia, Yellow-billed Blue Magpie and Asian Barred Owlet.

 Another early departure will see us arrive at the renowned Taj Mahal just after sunrise and we will spend the morning admiring this cultural wonder.
 Afterwards we depart for Bharatpur, spending the remainder of the day at the much celebrated Keoladeo Ghana National Park, a wetland site of international importance and a designated UNESCO and RAMSAR site.
 This is undoubtedly India's most famous bird sanctuary and is of importance to over 400 species of resident and overwintering birds.